 Supported LLM Providers

-Goose is compatible with a wide range of LLM providers, allowing you to choose and integrate your preferred model.
+goose is compatible with a wide range of LLM providers, allowing you to choose and integrate your preferred model.

-Goose relies heavily on tool calling capabilities and currently works best with Anthropic's Claude 3.5 Sonnet and OpenAI's GPT-4o (2024-11-20) model.
-Berkeley Function-Calling Leaderboard can be a good guide for selecting models.
+Goose relies heavily on tool calling capabilities and currently works best with Claude 4 models.

 Available Providers